browniebroke/deezer-python/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here\'s how to set up `deezer-python` for local development.
+Here's how to set up `deezer-python` for local development.

 1. Fork the repo on GitHub.